mwhefner/datadash-application-template/readme.md

-# DataDash Application Template
+# RIEEE DataDash Application Template

-Author: M. W. Hefner
+**Author: M. W. Hefner**

-This is the DataDash application template.
+This is the RIEEE DataDash application template for Python web applications built with the Dash framework.
 Here, you will put a description and introduction to your application.

-This application is built using Dash, a Python framework for building interactive web applications.
-It utilizes the Plotly library for creating data visualizations.
+This application template is built using Dash, a Python framework for building interactive web applications.
+It securely connects to the RIEEE data server in real-time, displaying $\LaTeX$-supporting markdown pages, rendering data tables, and utilizing the Plotly library for highly interactive data visualizations.

 ## Table of Contents